cmaxhm/url-string-extractor/README.md

 ## Usage

 This works delimiting the string that you want to extract from an URL source code.
-Usefull when there is another coincidence of your search before the string you want to extract.
+Useful when there is another coincidence of your search before the string you want to extract.

 ```php
 use Cmaxhm\UrlStringExtractor\UrlStringExtractor;